datumorphism/datumorphism.github.io/_wiki/statistical-estimation/confidence-interval.md

 \frac{\bar X - \mu}{\sigma_{\bar x}}  \sim  \frac{\bar X - \mu}{ S_{\bar x} } .
 $$

 If this is not the case, then how good is the approximation?
 To answer this question, we need to know the distribution of $\frac{\bar X - \mu}{\sigma_{\bar x}}$.
 It is called t distribution.
-Since this distribution is know.
-We simple replace the assumed normal distribution of the sample mean using this t distribution.
+Since this distribution is known.
+We simply replace the assumed normal distribution of the sample mean using this t distribution.
 We will still have our confidence limits and confidence levels using this t distribution.

 ### What Sample Size is Required for Macroscopic View?